Join us on a journey through history

 We'll visit the National Civil Rights Museum at the Lorraine Motel, the Edmund Pettus Bridge, Southern Poverty Law Center, the Equal Justice Initiative's Legacy Museum & National Memorial for Peace and Justice, Medgar Evers' s family home, the 16th Street Baptist Church, and much, much more.
 Click here to learn more.

-Throughout our journey, we'll hear from individuals who were leaders on the ground in the 1960s and those who are pushing for change today.
-Click here for the preliminary itinerary - additional speaker details to be announced soon!
+Throughout our journey, we'll hear from individuals who were leaders on the ground in the 1960s and those who are pushing for change today, including:

 Cost: $3,500/per person